dmotts/simple-gpt-chatbot/README.md

 <hr>

-A simple Streamlit app that shows how to build a chatbot using OpenAI's GPT-4o-mini.
+A simple chatbot built using OpenAI's GPT-4o-mini.

 ## Technologies Used
 - [Python](https://www.python.org/) – The primary programming language used for backend development and data processing.